Definite fillings of lens spaces: Introduction

 \subsection{Comparison with the analytic and the symplectic settings}

-There are also some links between Theorem~\ref{thm:main} and the theories of symplectic fillings for lens spaces and smoothings of cyclic quotient singularities.
-The symplectic fillings for the standard contact structures on lens spaces were classified by Lisca~\cite{Lisca:2008-1}.
+There are also some links between Theorem~\ref{thm:main} and the theories of symplectic fillings\footnote{In the ensuing discussion, symplectic filling refers to the notion that is sometimes called a weak symplectic filling.} for lens spaces and smoothings of cyclic quotient singularities.
+The symplectic fillings for the standard (i.e.\ universally tight) contact structures on lens spaces were classified by Lisca~\cite{Lisca:2008-1}.
 Recently, Etnyre-Roy and Christian-Li extended this to classify the symplectic fillings of all tight contact structures on lens spaces~\cite{Etnyre-Roy:2021-1, Christian-Li:2020-1} (see also~\cite{Plamenevskaya,Kaloti,Fossati:2020-1}).
-One consequence of these results results is that if $L(p,q)$ is a lens space such that every vertex in the canonical negative-definite plumbing graph has weight $a_i\leq -5$, then each tight contact structure on $L(p,q)$ admits a unique symplectic filling up to blowups and diffeomorphisms (these are precisely the examples in Corollary~1.2(b) of \cite{Lisca:2008-1}).
+This classification shows that every symplectic filling of a virtually overtwisted contact structure on $L(p,q)$ is diffeomorphic to a symplectic filling of the standard contact structure on $L(p,q)$.

-Theorem~\ref{thm:main} allows us to generalize this family of lens spaces with a unique symplectic filling.
+If $L(p,q)$ is a lens space such that every vertex in the canonical negative-definite plumbing graph has weight $a_i\geq 5$, then the standard, and consequently, any, tight contact structure on $L(p,q)$ admits a unique minimal symplectic filling up to diffeomorphism (these are precisely the examples in Corollary~1.2(b) of \cite{Lisca:2008-1}).
+Theorem~\ref{thm:main} allows us to generalize this family of lens spaces with a unique minimal symplectic fillings.
 Moreover, since there is a one-to-one correspondence between the minimal symplectic fillings of lens spaces and the smoothings of cyclic quotient singularities~\cite{NemethiPopescu}, we also obtain the following: